plone/volto/docs/source/blocks/block-style-wrapper.md

 The `styles` field is mapped to an `objectWidget`.
 The following is an example of a possible set of styles.
-The style wrapper will read the styles and inject them into the edit and view components as shown in the next sections.
+The style wrapper will read the styles and inject the resultant class names into the edit and view components as shown in the next sections.

 ```json
 {